Early Life

 Philanthropy

-Saban and his wife, Cheryl, established the Saban Family Foundation in 1999, which supports medical, children's, and educational programs in the U.S. and Israel.
-The Saban family has donated approximately $500 million to charities.
-He is also involved in political donations, primarily supporting the Democratic Party.
+Haim and his wife, Cheryl, started the Saban Family Foundation in 1999, which supports medical, children's, and education programs.
+They have donated approximately $500 million to various charities worldwide.
+Saban is also a major donor to the Democratic Party and an advocate for pro-Israel causes.